-- 4. Add the checkers.jar file, which is produced in the checkers directory by a successful build, to your classpath.
-(If you do not do this, you will have to supply the -cp checkers.jar option whenever you run javac and use a checker plugin.) - 5.
-Test that everything works: - Run the NonNull checker examples (see Section 3.3.1). - Run ant all-tests in the checkers directory: ant all-tests
+- 3. Add the checkers/checkers.jar file to your classpath.
+(If you do not do this, you will have to supply the -cp checkers.jar option whenever you run javac and use a checker plugin.) - 4.
+Test that everything works: - Run the NonNull checker examples (see Section 3.5.1). - Run ant all-tests in the checkers directory: - ant all-tests

 You can use the checkers framework in an IDE such as Eclipse by setting the external builder to javac.
 (A checkers implementation builds on standard mechanisms such as JSR 269 annotation processing, but also accesses the compiler's AST.
 In the long run, a checker built using the checkers framework should not be dependent on any compiler specifics.)
-If you do not place the annotations in comments, as in /\@NonNull\/String, then you should also disable Eclipse's on-the-fly syntax checking.
+If you do not place the annotations in comments, as in /@NonNull/String (see also 2.1), then you should also disable Eclipse's on-the-fly syntax checking.